Zaptopod4001/StateMachinePatrol/README.md

 Owner class that uses FSM to manage its behaviors.
 In this case it is a patrolling sprite character.

 ### WanderState
-The default state of this implementation.
 Makes agent character walk and idle.
+Agent also scans for hostiles, i.e. player.

 ### ChaseState
-The other state of this implementation.
 Makes agent chase player character.
-If player is lost from sight, it returns back to wander state.
+If player get out of sight, the agent returns back to wander state.

 ## About
 I created this while learning about finite state machines.
-I no longer use this kind of state machine.
+I no longer use this kind of state machine implementation.

 ## Copyright